dobrian/cmp/ucsdResources/oscillators/rampSawtooth.md

 That is, take the phasor, multiply it by two and subtract one.
 This results in a sawtooth wave that descends from +1 to -1.
 Or: `(phasor * -2) + 1`.
 This results in the following waveform, the first 512 samples of a 100Hz sawtooth at a samplerate of 8kHz:

 ![Ramp Wave](images/sawtooth.svg)

+### Listen
+Notice that since this oscillator is not bandlimited one can hear the aliasing very clearly, especially when changing the frequency.
+It sounds identical to the ramp.
+[Click here to listen.](src/ramp/sawtoothPlay.html)